-The main issue in the presented case was whether this was a VT or SVT with aberrant ventricular conduction (pseudo-ventricular tachycardia).
+The main issue in the presented case was whether this was a VT or SVT with aberrant ventricular conduction (pseudoventricular tachycardia).
 Therefore, we used the Brugada criteria algorithm which has sensitivity of 98.7% and specificity of 96.5% in distinguishing VT from SVT conducted with aberrancy, that included 4 sequential questions: (1) Is there an absence of RS complexes in all precordial leads?
-(2) Is R to S interval > 100 ms in one precordial lead?
+(2) Is R to S interval >100 ms in one precordial lead?
 (3) Is there AV dissociation?
-(4) Is there morphology criteria for VT present in precordial leads V1/V2 and V6?